cube-js/cube/CONTRIBUTING.md

 Cube.js is written in plain JavaScript, but some parts have already been migrated to TypeScript.

 > Attention: Cube.js uses TypeScript configured in incremental mode, which uses cache to speed up compilation,
-> but in some cases you can get a problem with not recompiled file.
+> but in some cases, you can run into a problem with a not recompiled file.
 To fix it, we recommend running `$ yarn clean` and `$ yarn tsc`.

 1. After cloning Cube.js repository run `$ yarn install` in root directory.
 2. Use `yarn tsc:watch` to start TypeScript compiler in watch mode.